-You’ll want to sleep on your back for the first several weeks after surgery to keep pressure off your breasts.
-We provide prescriptions for antibiotics and painkillers.
-Most patients in a full lift are off narcotics in about 48 hours.
+Finally, you’ll want to sleep on your back for the first several weeks after surgery to keep pressure off your breasts.
+We provide prescriptions for antibiotics and painkillers, although most full breast lift patients are off narcotics after 48 hours.

 Breast Lift Results